Last updated: July 7, 2023

 With that said, Tieks has really stuck to specializing in just women’s flats.

-Another unique aspect to Tieks is that they offer Little Miss Tieks, which is their line of flats for girls.
+Another unique aspect of Tieks is that they offer Little Miss Tieks, which is their line of flats for girls.

 Although both Tieks and Rothy’s offer kid sizes in their shoes, Rothy’s only offers kid sizes in their loafers and sneakers but not their flats.